-Revenue foregone: 2005 - Revenue loss not reliably estimable.
-Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
-Law Comparison: Only Connecticut has a similar provision.
+Revenue foregone: 2007 - \$0 (see comment) (It is assumed that if a tax was in place at the current rate, Rhode Island would recognize revenue of over \$258 million.
+This estimate does not consider the economic effect or probable loss of taxpayers if this preference item were not available.)
+Estimated Revenue foregone: 2008 - \$0 2009 - \$0 Number of taxpayers: 2007 - 33 Law Comparison: Only Connecticut has a similar provision.
 Connecticut: Connecticut provides an exclusion to a "passive investment company" which is a related person to a financial service company or to an insurance company and must also satisfy other requirements similar to Rhode Island.
 Connecticut Law Cite: Title 12, Chapter 208, Part I. Section 12-213 8.
 Special Provisions for Security Companies: Cite: 44-11-2 (b) Reliability estimate: 5 This tax preference items gives a different basis of tax for companies which are dealing in securities on their own behalf and derive 90% of their gross receipts from these securities' activities.
 They must pay the net income tax but are taxed at only 50% of the excess of capital gains over capital losses for the taxable year.
 Security companies file an 1120S return with an attached schedule 1120F.
-Source: Business Corporation Tax Section Revenue foregone: 2005-Revenue loss not reliably estimable.
-Number of taxpayers: 2005- No way to reliably determine the number of taxpayers.
-Law Comparison: No similar provisions found in any other New England state.
+Source: Business Corporation Tax section Revenue foregone: 2007 - Revenue loss not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
+Law Comparison: No similar provisions were found in any other New England state.
 9. Special Provisions for Investment Companies: Cite: 44-11-2 (c) Reliability estimate: 5 This tax preference item creates a special measure of tax if the company is a personal holding company, a regulated investment company or a real estate investment trust.
 The tax is based on the normal tax base minus 50% of the excess of capital gains over capital losses.
-Source: Business Corporation Tax Section Revenue foregone: 2005 - Revenue loss is not reliably estimable.
-Number of taxpayers: 2005 - No way to reliably determine the number of taxpayers.
-Law Comparison: Only Connecticut and Maine have similar provisions.
+Source: Business Corporation Tax section Revenue foregone: 2007 - Revenue loss is not reliably estimable.
+Number of taxpayers: 2007 - No way to reliably determine the number of taxpayers.
+Law Comparison: Only Connecticut has a similar provision.
 Connecticut: Passive investment companies are exempt.
 Connecticut Law Cite: Title 12, Chapter 208, Part I, Section 12-213.
-Maine: Small business investment companies licensed under US Small Business Investment Act of 1958 [as amended] are exempted.
-Maine Law Cite: Chapter 817, Section 5202A.
+10. Exclusion for 1120S Corporations:

-10. Exclusion for 1120S Corporations: Cite: 44-11-2 (d) (1) Reliability estimate: 5 This tax preference item allows Small Business Corporations which have valid Subchapter S elections with the Internal Revenue Service to be excluded from the business corporation tax providing that their nonresident shareholders properly report and pay their taxes.
-Source: Business Corporation Tax Section Revenue foregone: 2005 - Revenue loss is not reliably estimable.
-Number of taxpayers: 2005 - 12,546 corporations file on this basis.
+Cite: 44-11-2 (d) (1) Reliability estimate: 5 This tax preference item allows Small Business Corporations which have valid Subchapter S elections with the Internal Revenue Service to be excluded from the business corporation tax providing that their nonresident shareholders properly report and pay their taxes.
+Source: Business Corporation Tax section Revenue foregone: 2007 - Revenue loss is not reliably estimable.
+Number of taxpayers: 2007 - 21,303 corporations file on this basis.
 Law Comparison: